BurningMarshmallow/aoc-2024/README.md

-# Advent of code Typescript Starter
+# Advent of code Typescript 2024

-A simple [Advent of code](https://adventofcode.com/) starter project with Typescript and jest for testing.
+A simple [Advent of code](https://adventofcode.com/) solutions with Typescript and jest for testing.

 ## How to use